ComputationalAgingLab/computational_aging_course/_sources/dyn/complex_systems.md

 The natural property of human counciousness (and, need to say, its bias) is a tendency to simplify things by extracting their common pattern.
 We call a propery of a system is **emergent** if we do not see this property of any system component.
 By discovering emergent properties of the system we cope with its **complexity**.
 Classical examples of emergent properties in physical systems are temperature of a gas and fluidity of a fluid - in both cases we do not see such properties in system components (molecules).
 Revealed emergent properties are especially useful when we can to measure them.
 Biological systems are abundant by emergences.
 Moreover, the concept of Life is a typical example of emergence.
 One common way that emergence arises in biological systems is through **canalization**, the tendency of the system to converge toward one of a limited number of discrete states {cite}`cohen2022complex`.
 Once again, if the system can take distinguishable states and these states seem not to be emanating from properties of its components then these states are emergent.
 Immediate example is acquiring somatic cell state (or cell fate) through differentiantion (Fig. 6) from pluripotent one {cite}`takahashi2016decade`.
 It is quite remarkable, in spite of the huge complexity of a human cell as a system it has a rather small number of discrete (distinguishable) somatic states that was shown experimentally {cite}`huang2005cell`.

 :::{note}
-**Emergence** - a property of a system, which is not a property of any component of that system.
+**Emergence** - a high-level property of a system, which is not a property of any component of that system.
+This intractability can be variously interpreted.
+In weak emergence interpretations, the inexplicability is merely a practical one due to the sheer complexity of the computation required to reach an explanation.
+In strong emergence interpretations, the emergent property possesses causal autonomy independently of its constituents {cite}`o2022critical`.
 **Canalization** - the tendency of the system to converge toward one of a limited number of discrete states.
 :::